-According to the BLS, psychologists working in elementary and secondary schools earn an average annual salary of $87,450.
+According to the BLS, psychologists working in elementary and secondary schools earn an a median annual salary of $78,780.

 After completing all requirements for a psychology license, you can also earn certification in school psychology or clinical child and adolescent psychology from the ABPP, though neither is required for employment.

 Financial aid for PsyD students can include several types of resources, depending on your available funds, tuition costs, and related expenses.
 According to 2022 data from EducationData.org, a Doctorate in Psychology comes with an average price tag of $132,200.

 As a PsyD student, you probably won’t qualify for a research or teaching assistantship.
 These positions, which typically provide tuition remission, are usually offered to PhD students.
 However, you may earn short- or long-term fellowships or scholarships, which can include stipends or other financial benefits.

 Your eligibility for need-based aid is determined by the information you provide on the Free Application for Federal Student Aid (FAFSA).
 If you meet FAFSA criteria for federal aid, you may be able to apply for part-time university jobs in the Federal Work-Study program.